IlluviumGame/IIPs/iips/iip-30.md

 ## Misprints:

 Any Illuvitars not revealed in the first 3 months from the sale date will be considered "Misprints" and exceptionally rare.
-These misprints will be auctioned off after Wave 1 of the sale.
+These misprints will be auctioned off after Set 1 of the sale.

 ## Launch Party Goals:
 The Illuvium Launch Party Goals have been created to keep customers engaged.
 The specific goals will be kept a mystery, but two examples are: